aneeshkp/barometer-operator/README.md

 ```

 Cluster-based test.
-Ensure there is a cluster running before running the test.
+Ensure there is a cluster running before running the test and replace image in operator.yml

 ```
 $ make cluster-test